cockroachdb/docs/v21.1/run-differential-queries-data-recovery.md

 ---
-title: Run Differentials for Data Recovery
+title: Run Differential Queries for Data Recovery
-summary: Learn how to recover data after a malicious data attack with CockroachDB's garbage collection window.
+summary: Learn how to recover data after a malicious data attack within CockroachDB's garbage collection window.
 toc: true
 ---

 In this tutorial, you will recover data after a malicious data attack.
-In the process, you will learn how to identify malicious transactions, search the [audit logs](sql-audit-logging.html) to find the transactions, and correct and restore the data values.

-For this tutorial, you'll use the [`movr`](movr.html) workload as an example.
-MovR is a fictional vehicle-sharing company.
+You'll use the [`movr`](movr.html) workload as an example, which is a fictional vehicle-sharing company.
 You'll insert a user called `bad_actor` into the `movr` database who will create a malicious transaction that updates all of Tyler Dalton's ride values to $1000.

+In the process of recovering the data, you will learn how to identify malicious transactions, search the [audit logs](sql-audit-logging.html) to find the transactions—making use of CockroachDB's logging channels, and finally, correct and restore the data values.

-This is a practical scenario of [data failure recovery](https://www.cockroachlabs.com/docs/v20.2/disaster-recovery.html#run-differentials) within the garbage collection window.
+This is a practical scenario of [disaster recovery](https://www.cockroachlabs.com/docs/v20.2/disaster-recovery.html#run-differentials) within CockroachDB's [garbage collection window](architecture/storage-layer.html#garbage-collection) for a particular zone configuration, which by default is 25 hours.

 {{site.data.alerts.callout_info}}
-You can use the workflow in this tutorial if the data issue is discovered within CockroachDB's [garbage collection](architecture/storage-layer.html#garbage-collection) window for a particular zone configuration, which by default is 25 hours.
+In this tutorial, we'll use the [`SENSITIVE_ACCESS`](logging-use-cases.html#sensitive_access) logging channel.
+Enabling these logs can negatively impact performance.
+We recommend using this for security purposes only.
 {{site.data.alerts.end}}

 ## Step 1.
 Start CockroachDB